gghandsfield/dssr2017ABI-g.handsfield/README.md

 Define material as 1g/cm^3, 1000Pa-s fluid
 Mesh the geometry using automatic feature
 Conduct simulation
 When complete, export nodal data in the File menu
+This will create an excel file with X Y Z velocities as columns (these are components for your direction vectors)

 ## Loading Muscle Surfaces and Fibre Vectors from DTI
 In order to perform comparisons, must have DTI eigenvector data and STL muscle surfaces from segmentation
+The process is:
+ - verify DTI data and Laplacian sims are in same coordinate system
+ - unitize vectors from DTI and Laplacian
+ - compare each vector to its nearest neighbor
+ - use DTI tracts and find tract...